silviapio/r9-reactube/README.md

 Follow these steps:

 1. create an empty `.env` file in the root of the project
-2. save there your api key with this format: `REACT_APP_API_KEY = 12345xyz`, where "12345xyz" will be replaced by your own key
+2. save there your api key with this format: `REACT_APP_API_KEY = 12345xyz`, where "12345xyz" will be replaced by your own key.
+See `.env.sample` file as example

-If you don't modify it, `.gitignore` file already makes it so your `.env` file won't be tracked, but just be sure check that it lists ".env".

-You're good to go!
+Currently, `.gitignore` file already makes it so your `.env` file won't be tracked, but just to be sure, check that it lists ".env".
+OK, you're good to go!

 ### Navigate through branches